djennings/cra-template-ie11/README.md

 # NOTE:

 CSS min, max (and by extension clamp) are still not supported.
-Other special handling, such as implicit grid placement, must be handled via the appropriate CSS
+Other special handling, such as implicit grid placement, must be handled via the appropriate CSS.